liatrio/devops-bootcamp/docs/README.md

   exercises:
     - name: Go Releaser Exercise
       description: >-
-        Fork and clone an open source Go project, install Go Releaser, use Go Releaser to deploy Go binaries to a GitHub release, and create a Jenkinsfile to automate the deployment process.
+        Fork and clone an open source Go project, update a Self-Hosted GitHub Actions Runner to deploy a release with Go Releaser.
       estMinutes: 240
       technologies:
         - Go